What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 Spinal Stenosis:

-This is the narrowing of the spinal canal, which often increases with aging and can compress the nerves, including the sciatic nerve.
+This happens when the spinal canal narrows, often with age.
+It can press on nerves, including the sciatic nerve.

 Degenerative Disc Disease: